-Once yeast has proofed add to flour and knead thoroughly until dough becomes smooth.
+Once yeast has proofed, add to flour and knead thoroughly until dough becomes smooth.
 Use more flour if needed.
-The dough ball should weigh close to a pound.

 Place the dough in an oiled bowl and cover with a clean towel to rise in a warm area for about 30 minutes.